williamgilpin/pypdb/README.md

       Gilpin, W. "PyPDB: A Python API for the Protein Data Bank."
       Bioinformatics, Oxford Journals, 2016.

-**Help wanted: Currently, pypdb is in maintainence-only mode.
-We would very much appreciate help with adding features and developing a long-term roadmap.**

 ## Installation

 Install using pip: